pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 With _hold_, the wheels are held in place between moves.
-Even if it didn't perfectly reach 90 degrees the first time, it will still aim for 180 the next time that, since it can assume that you didn't _intend_ to move the wheels.
+Even if it didn't perfectly reach 90 degrees the first time, it will still aim for 180 the next time, since it can assume that you didn't _intend_ to move the wheels.

 # Combine movements without stopping